agnesoft/agdb/agdb_web/pages/docs/references/queries.en-US.md

 In both cases the result will be returned and the signature of the transaction methods allows for custom mapping of the default `Result<QueryResult, QueryError>` to an arbitrary `<T, E>` result-error pair.

 Worth noting is that regular `exec / exec_mut` methods on the `Db` object are actually implemented as transactions.

-## Mutable queries

-Mutable queries are the way to modify the data in the database.
-Remember there can only be a mutable query running against the database at any one time preventing all other mutable or immutable queries running concurrently.
-There are two types of mutable queries:

--   insert
--   remove

-The `insert` queries are used for both insert and updating data while `remove` queries are used to delete data from the database.

-## Immutable queries

-Immutable queries read the data from the database and there can be unlimited number of concurrent queries running against the database at the same time.
-There are two types of immutable queries:

--   select
--   search

-The `select` queries are used to read the data from the database using known `id`s of elements.
-The `search` queries are used to find the `id`s and the result of search queries is thus often combined with the `select` queries.

 ## Insert